ac4574/ReactoWeek2/README.md

 }
 ```

-Here's a solution that extracts all the braces from the string into an array first.
+Here's a solution that extracts all the brackets from the string into an array first.
 Still O(n) time.

 ```js
 function hasBalancedBrackets (inputString) {